DouglasNeuroInformatics/OpenDataCapture/docs/features/subject-registration.md

 </tr>
 </table>

 This output is used as the identifier for René Tremblay.
-If René consents for her identity to be stored in our database, then all of the information provided is stored in the database, in addition to this hash.
-Otherwise, her first and last name are not entered into the database, and we store her date of birth and sex, alongside her identifier.
+Her first and last name are not entered into the database, and we store her date of birth and sex, alongside her identifier.